learn-co-curriculum/dsc-accessing-data-with-pandas-lab/README.md

 ## Summary

-In this lab, you learned how to access data within Pandas!
+In this lab, you practiced accessing data within Pandas!